Short Cranks

 fairing, less risk of front wheel strike (SWB) or derailleur strike

 (FWD lowracer).
-With less knee bend OSS handlebars can be set lower.
+With less knee bend OSS handlebars can be set

 Negatives: cost: to buy new crankset or re-drilling existing